SERVICES & PRICES

 |---|---|

-| Italian-born ancestor certificates | Was citizenship held at the moment of transmission? |
+| Italian-born ancestor certificates | Was Italian citizenship held at the moment of transmission? |

 | Naturalisation evidence (or its absence) | Was citizenship lost before transmission to the next generation? |

-| Each link in the chain | Is identity, parentage, marriage status reconciled across registries? |
+| Each link in the chain | Are identity, parentage and marital status reconciled across registries? |

-| Applicant identity & residence | Does this consulate have jurisdiction over the case? |
+| Applicant identity and residence | Does this consulate have territorial jurisdiction over the case? |

 | Government fees | Has the Italian state been paid for the service? |

 Each category has its own legal basis (Law 555/1912 for the historic line, Law 91/1992 for the current rule, DPR 200/1967 for consular jurisdiction).
-Files fail at the joins between categories more often than inside any one of them.

 After submission